backupbrew/switchbrew/GPU Commands Basics.md

 The first parameter is written to 0xe00 + n \* 2 (where n is the macro index), and all subsequent parameters should be pushed to the FIFO using 0xe01 + n \* 2.
-The first parameter is placed the general purpose register R1 in the shader program when execution starts.
+The first parameter is placed at the general purpose register R1 in the shader program when execution starts.

-Official games uses those macros to conditionally write registers, one example of such uses it the macro at 0xe24, that is used to set shader registers (including shader address and binding the c1 Constant Buffer to the shader).
+Official games uses those macros to conditionally write registers, one example of such uses is the macro at 0xe24, that is used to set shader registers (including shader address and binding the c1 Constant Buffer to the shader).
 In some cases, it's also used to set registers unconditionally.